Ayoola0925/Data-Analysis-Report/README.md

 Average cost analysis for multiple years provided insights into historical pricing trends.

 Conditional validation logic enabled easy classification based on year, cost, and product status.

+## Conclusion:
+The project demonstrated the value of utilizing Excel formulas for efficient data analysis.
+With the application of conditional formatting, SUMIF, AVERAGEIF, and IF logic, the data became clearer and more actionable.
+These techniques were essential for identifying cost patterns, validating records, and streamlining product classification based on specific criteria.